Arthur Marshall (American football)

-Arthur James Marshall Jr. (born April 29, 1969) is an American former professional football player who was a wide receiver in the National Football League.
+Arthur James Marshall Jr. (April 29, 1969 – August 31, 2026) was an American professional football player who was a wide receiver in the National Football League (NFL).
 He was signed by the Denver Broncos as an undrafted free agent in 1992.
 He played college football for the Georgia Bulldogs.
 Marshall also played for the New York Giants.

 Early life

 Marshall, born in Hephzibah, Georgia, was one of eight siblings, which included three brothers and four sisters.
 He played high school football for Hephzibah High which is located in Hephzibah, Georgia.
 Marshall graduated from high school with a 92.167 average.
 He scored a 1,020 on his SAT which earned him the Scholar Athlete of the Year Award for the state.

 Collegiate career

 Marshall was a stretch-the-field type of wide receiver for head coach Ray Goff and the University of Georgia from 1988 to 1991.
 The 5-11, 175-pound speedster hauled in 39 receptions for 524 yards during his senior season in 1991 as the Bulldogs completed a 9-3 season ranked No. 19 by the AP College Football Poll.

 Additionally, Marshall returned kickoffs for Georgia as he had totalled 15 such returns for 347 yards averaging 23.1 per return during 1991.

 During his junior year at Georgia Marshall broke his leg and had a rod inserted.
 It didn't impact him playing on the field but impacted his chances in the NFL draft.